 Can You Bring Food on a Plane?
 TSA Rules You Need to Know

-Whether you want to bring snacks on your flight or take home edible souvenirs, knowing these TSA food rules will help you breeze through security.
+Whether you want to take snacks on your flight or bring home edible souvenirs, knowing these TSA food rules will help you breeze through security

 Don’t ignore these TSA food rules

-Whether you’re wondering if you can bring dinner with you for a long flight, you’re traveling for the holidays with goodies, or you’re returning home with edible souvenirs, we’ve got the answers you’re looking for right here.
+Whether you want to bring dinner with you for a long flight, you’re traveling for the holidays with goodies or you’re returning home with edible souvenirs, we’ve got the answers to all your questions about TSA carry-on rules.
 Don’t leave home without reading this list of the top foods you may be tempted to bring on a plane and the TSA food rules that govern them.
-And to speed the process of getting through security, be sure to sign up for TSA Pre-Check before your next trip.

 Can you bring food on a plane?